Ahmad-Sai/Huffman-Code/README.md

 To compile use: g++ main.cpp priorityqueue.cpp priorityqueue.hpp

 Below is an example of **_main.cpp _** being run on a text file named **_lorem.txt_** of size 14990 bytes.
-The program outputs to files, compress version of the original file that is almost 50% smaller.
+The program outputs a compressed version of the original file that is 7892 bytes, which is almost 50% smaller.

 Original file is: 14990 bytes: